 Pursuing an education while you work is a big step.

-Pursuing an education while you work is a big step.
 It takes dedication.
 It takes effort.
 It takes time management.
 And it takes persistence.
-At CIFC and Post University, we appreciate how big a step it can be.
+At Connecticut Dept of Children and Families and Post University, we appreciate how big a step it can be.
 And we’re here to help every step of the way.

 That is what this partnership is all about—helping you reach your potential as you follow your educational dreams.
-We are focused on making it a great learning experience, starting with a significantly reduced cost to you.
+We are focused on making it a great learning experience, starting with the price. $0.

 Make the Grade Instead of Tuition Payments

 Your employer is tangibly committed to your success.
-If you make the grade, CIFC assists you in making your tuition payment.
+If you make the grade, Connecticut Dept of Children and Families makes your tuition payment.
 For you, that means:

 That’s it.
 Study hard.
 Do the homework.
 Ask questions.
 Learn.
-Achieve the grades you and your employer agree upon, and CIFC is there to help you.
+Achieve the grades you and your employer agree upon, and Connecticut Dept of Children and Families foots the bill.

 Your Education.
 Your Way.